 Given the popularity of the 2017 solar eclipse in the U.S., travelers are increasingly willing to devote time and energy to see a solar eclipse.
 Arrive early in each place you visit and give yourself extra transit time.

-3. Pack for Warm Weather
+3. Pack for the Weather

 4. Spend Extra Time Exploring Your Destination

-Tips for Viewing the Solar Eclipse in 2020
+Tips for Viewing a Solar Eclipse

 With all the preparation it takes to travel for the 2020 solar eclipse, you might not have thought about how to actually view the eclipse!
 Don’t worry, we’ve got that covered too.